We live in an area that, unfortunately, is prone to wildfires that can destroy homes and properties in the blink of an eye.

 - Leave a minimum of 10 feet between clusters of two to three trees, or 15 feet between individual trees.

 - Encourage a mixture of deciduous and coniferous trees, varying in age and species.
+You'll find some suggestions here.

 - Create ‘fuel breaks’, like driveways, gravel walkways, patios, mowed field areas, and lawns.